dtekcth/data101/src/beginner/editor/basics.md

 ![Windows menu bar](/Assets/editor/menubar-lindows.png)

 Here press `File` and you'll get a bunch of options.
-To save, click on `Save` or alternatively as suggested in the dropdown, !kbd[!ctrl+S].
+To save, click on `Save` or alternatively as suggested in the dropdown, !kbd[!ctrl+s].
 Using this menu bar you can do most of the things you will need in VSCode.
 This includes everything we've already gone over how to do using the welcome screen.
 From here you can open and create new folders, open files and much more that we'll